The Bridge: Connecting Violin and Fiddle Worlds

 Volume 5, Issue 1 August 2017 The Bridge: Connecting Violin and Fiddle Worlds by Annemieke Pronker-Coron

-Over the last decade a budding movement has blossomed: ﬁddling and non-classical violin playing is becoming increasingly popular among young aspiring
+Over the last decade a budding movement has blossomed: ﬁddling and non-classical violin playing is becoming increasingly popular among young

-bridge yet?
+teachers crossed the bridge yet?
 Do violin students across the nation know the road to that bridge? ....

 |FL-ASTA Florida American String Teachers Association